bleengrue23/bots/README.md

   * Intent 1: Check the weather for a given city
   * Intent 2: Enter their information for flight reservation to a city

 Creating each of these intents is a seperate step in our build process.
 In the remainder of this step we will concentrate on building the first intent--checking the weather for a given city.
 To accomplish this, start by clicking the "Create Intent" button on the editor tab, and then selecting 'create' (rather than 'import') on the following pop-up menu.
 Following that, give the intent a name (I have used "CheckWeather").
-Once intent is named and created, we are taken to its editor.
+Once the intent is named and created, we are taken to its editor.

 <img src="Images/IntentsEditor.png" width="700" />